nnonickreal/open-qore/README.md

 this project was brought to life with the extensive use of ai-powered coding assistants (like claude and chatgpt). while the core reverse-engineering, research, and architectural decisions were made by the author, ai played a crucial role in accelerating the development process, writing boilerplate code, and debugging.

 this is a modern project built with modern tools.

+## license

+this project is licensed under the mit license. you can find the full license text in the [license](license) file.